SuprHackerSteve/Crescendo/README.md

 Apple has introduced some new security mechanisms that we need to enable to get Crescendo running.

-1. Ensure that you have moved the app to your /Applications director or the system extension will not load
+1. Ensure that you have moved the app to your /Applications director or the system extension will fail to loa
-2. After running for the first time, you will need to approve the system extension (This will prompt when you first run the app and click on "Start").
-A popup will guide you to
+2. After running for the first time, you will need to approve the system extension (This will prompt you during the first run the app after the user clicks the "Start" button).

-   _NOTE: I have noticed sometimes that there is some issue where System Preferences won't show an allow button.
-I assume this is some internal issue Apple needs to workout._
+   _NOTE: I have noticed that there is an issue where System Preferences won't show an allow button.
+I assume this is some internal issue Apple needs to workout.
+Clickout back on system preferences and navigating forward again seems to fix the issue._

    ![Sysext](assets/sysext.png)